An ACT Government Website

 • being returned to the environment after treatment or use.

-All surface water passing through the ACT goes into the Murrumbidgee River and then flows into NSW.
+All surface water passing through the ACT goes into the Murrumbidgee River.

 In the ACT, there are many natural freshwater wetlands.
 These wetlands are usually found close to big rivers and creeks.